PokemonMaster23/Mega-Link-Downloader-Bot/README.md

 ## UPDATE -
 -   `<APRIL 1 2023>` : Completely rewritten the code in pyrogram 🤩
 -   `<APRIL 25 2023>` : Added Multi User Support!
 Multiple users can use the bot at the same time!
-Huge thanks to [This Person](https://github.com/abhinand0d)
+Huge thanks to [This Person ❤️](https://github.com/abhinand0d)
 ---

 ## Features 🔥